 Simply creating a bank transfer does not mean it has completed.
 The answer to this common misconception is similar to that stated above.
 Once you create a transfer, you will wait for it to process within the ACH network.
 Once the transfer has been deemed “complete,” the transfer has run its course.

-Managing a payments integration of any sort is no cakewalk.
+Managing a payments integration is no cakewalk.
 That’s why Dwolla is here—to help you understand these common misconceptions and work to improve payments.
-If you’re interested in learning more about our White Label bank transfer API, reach out.
-Our integration specialists would love to work with you.
+If you’re interested in learning more about how our white label bank transfer API can work for you, get started today.